-Virtual office hours are held as listed below and by appointment as needed.
-These sessions below are optional; participation will not be graded.
+Virtual office hours are held every on as listed below and by appointment as needed.
+These sessions are optional; participation will not be graded.
 You should schedule an appointment if your question is of a sensitive nature, such as asking questions regarding a grade that you received.
-See page one of the syllabus for information to contact the instructor.